rust-lang/rfcs/text/0000-export.md

 ```

 In this case, using the type as part of a function signature will not result in a hash based on the full (recursive) type definition,
-but will instead be based on the user provided hash.
+but will instead be based on the user provided hash (and the size and alignment of the type).

 ### Standard Library